loftusjl/liri-node-app/README.md

      * LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.

      * Feel free to change the text in that document to test out the feature for other commands.
+5. `all outputs are also pushed to a log.txt files inside the root directory`

 ### Prerequisites